 In today’s society, parents are faced with the very real probability that their child will someday suffer from a mental health illness.

 Statistics showed in 2014, one in every five adults have a diagnosable mental disorder.
-That's 18.1% of the population.
-And that was five years ago.
+That’s 18.1% of the population.
+And that was a long time ago.